dougalstanton/rpg/_reports/cthulhu-dark-up-is-down-left-is-right.md

 You learn the bare minimum to proceed.
 ```

-The parlour door looks as it always did but in front of it there was an intensely hot orange haze.
-She found a vase of flowers which she threw at the heat haze.
+The parlour door looks as it always did but in front of it there is an intensely hot orange haze.
+She finds a vase of flowers which she throws at the heat haze.

 ```
 You learn the bare minimum to proceed.
 ```

-The scorched vase bounced off but the water seemed to briefly reduce the glow.
-But within seconds it had renewed.
-In that short time Carolyn realised the voice was still audible, and became louder as the water fizzed and steamed.
+The scorched vase bounces off but the water seemed to briefly reduce the glow.
+But within seconds it has renewed.
+In that short time Carolyn realises the voice is still audible, and became louder as the water fizzed and steamed.

-Carolyn shouted through the barrier to the barely-audible person beyond.
+Carolyn shouts through the barrier to the barely-audible person beyond.
 "Hello!
 Who is there?
 Can you help me?
 I am trapped!"

 ```
 You barely succeed.
 ```

-The voice on the other side goes briefly silent before returning.
-This time it was much easier to understand. _Was it previously speaking in another language?_ Carolyn could only make out some of what was said.
-It was a woman's voice.
-She seemed to say "barrier must..." and "sacrifice".
-Then after a pause, the incomprehensible utterances returned.
+The voice on the other side goes briefly silent.
+When it restarts it is much easier to understand. _Was it previously speaking in another language?_ Carolyn can only make out some of what is said.
+It is a woman's voice.
+She seems to say "barrier must..." and "sacrifice".
+Then after a pause, the incomprehensible utterances return, like a chant.

 ```
 Your Insight remains at 4.